Updated May 1, 2022

 - 3 Sigma Audio Impulsive

 Two-Notes Wall Of Sound (WOS) is my favorite IR loader : I am lucky to own multiple Two-Notes hardware and I discovered the WOS plugin with the Torpedo Reload (a load-box / DI / reamp box from Two-Notes).
-Wall Of Sound was free during the French COVID-19 lockdown period (until May 11).
-When it was a paid option, buying one cab (approx 8 Euros) would grant you a license.
+Wall Of Sound was free during the first French COVID-19 lockdown period (until May 11,2020).
+You can get a basic license (“Essentials”) with 8 cabs for 39 Euros.
 In short, I think WOS is one of the best loaders available out there.
 It supports Two-Notes CABs and conventional IRs and has everything under one roof : it is very efficient for tone shaping, be it for practice or recording.
 Volume metering in an out ? check.
 Mic placement (Two-Notes cab only) ? check.
 Power amp simulations ? check.
 Adjusting phase ? check.
 EQ’s ? check.
 Exciter ? check.
 Compressor ? check.
 Reverb ? check….
 You can load and mix

 Overloud is well known for its TH-U guitar amp simulator : it is probably one of the very best on the market today.
 In May this year (2021), Overloud upgraded its guitar cab sim capabilities with the release of SuperCabinet, which is available as a module of TH-U (Premium edition) or as a standalone plugin.
 SuperCabinet allows you to mix 4 Overloud cabs or 4 regular IRs in standard mixing mode, and 3 Cabs or IRs in multi-band mix mode.
-It comes with HPF, LPF, delay and 2 bands EQ and offers the capability to save the resulting IR (more infos in my SuperCabinet release post).
+It comes with HPF, LPF, delay and 2 bands EQ and offers the capability to save the resulting IR (more infos in my SuperCabinet release post) : you can prepare and tweak your IR here and then use it on your multi-effects system, for example.
 79 Euros, see https://www.overloud.com/products/supercabinet.

 Libra is available from STL Tones : it is basically Nadir on steroids as it is able to load and mix up to 8 IRs with an intuitive and graphical “cartesian mixer”.
 It uses the same controls as the one described above in the Nadir section and provide great sound quality as well.
 It supports IRs with length up to 500 ms and can save your mix into a new IR.
 Requires an ILok free account.
 49,99 $, see STL Tones : https://www.stltones.com/products/stl-ignite-libra-1